Mpox vaccination clinical resources: Managing vaccine administration errors or deviations

 • Were there any other errors or deviations in the client's previous dose?

-• What are the client's underlying health/disease related risk factors for infection or serious disease or a less than an optimal response to the vaccine (for example, age and immunocompromising conditions)?
+• What are the client's underlying health or disease related risk factors for serious disease or a less than an optimal response to the vaccine (for example, age and immunocompromising conditions)?

 • Has the client had any significant adverse events after the previous dose?

 Detailed information on storage and handling, including allowable excursions, is provided on the following website: Imvamune vaccine: Storage temperatures, shelf life, shipment, supportive temperature excursion information.
-Use following an exposure of any length of time (except for rapid storage change from freezer to refrigerator and preparation of the product for administration) at +20°C is not supported.
+Use following an exposure of any length of time (except for rapid storage change from freezer to refrigerator and preparation of the product for administration) at or above 20°C is not supported.

 • The repeat dose could be offered as soon as possible or up to 28 days after the invalid dose, based on clinical judgement of the extent of the excursion and ongoing risk of exposure.